jon-jacky/Piety/editors/edsel.md

 Or, you can bypass the file system and run
 Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer.

+**edsel** serves as the programmers' user interface to the Piety system.
+By providing text editing, a shell and a window manager, it comprises a minimal but self-contained Python programming environment.

 ## Running edsel ##